-Frequency of data aggregation and analysis (check each that applies):
+Responsible Party for data aggregation Frequency of data aggregation and and analysis (check each that applies): analysis (check each that applies):

-Weekly

-Monthly

-Quarterly

-Annually

-Continuously and Ongoing

-Other Specify:

-Frequency of data aggregation and analysis(check each that applies):

 ii.
 If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.